 Accurate detection of individual intake gestures is a key step towards automatic dietary monitoring.
 Both inertial sensor data of wrist movements and video data depicting the upper body have been used for this purpose.
 The most advanced approaches to date use a two-stage approach, in which (i) frame-level intake probabilities ... are learned from the sensor data using a deep neural network, and then (ii) sparse intake events are detected by finding the maxima of the frame-level probabilities.
 In this study, we propose a single-stage approach which directly decodes the probabilities learned from sensor data into sparse intake detections.
 This is achieved by weakly supervised training using Connectionist Temporal Classification (CTC) loss, and decoding using a novel extended prefix beam search decoding algorithm.
-Benefits of this approach include (i) end-to-end training for detections, (ii) consistency with the fuzzy nature of intake gestures, and (iii) avoidance of hard-coded rules.
-Across two separate datasets, we quantify these benefits by showing relative F1 score improvements between 2.0% and 6.2% over the two-stage approach for intake detection and eating vs. drinking recognition tasks, for both video and inertial sensors.
+Benefits of this approach include (i) end-to-end training for detections, (ii) simplified timing requirements for intake gesture labels, and (iii) improved detection performance compared to existing approaches.
+Across two separate datasets, we achieve relative F1 score improvements between 1.9% and 6.2% over the two-stage approach for intake detection and eating/drinking detection tasks, for both video and inertial sensors.
 Read more

 Automatic detection of intake gestures is a key element of automatic dietary monitoring.
 Several types of sensors, including inertial measurement units (IMU) and video cameras, have been used for this purpose.
 The common machine learning approaches make use of the labelled sensor data to automatically learn how to make detections. ...
 One characteristic, especially for deep learning models, is the need for large datasets.
 To meet this need, we collected the Objectively Recognizing Eating Behavior and Associated Intake (OREBA) dataset.
 The OREBA dataset aims to provide a comprehensive multi-sensor recording of communal intake occasions for researchers interested in automatic detection of intake gestures.
 Two scenarios are included, with 100 participants for a discrete dish and 102 participants for a shared dish, totalling 9069 intake gestures.
 Available sensor data consists of synchronized frontal video and IMU with accelerometer and gyroscope for both hands.
 We report the details of data collection and annotation, as well as technical details of sensor processing.
 The results of studies on IMU and video data involving deep learning models are reported to provide a baseline for future research.
 Read more